appget/appget.docs/docs/commands/README.md

 `-v` or `--verbose`Log more detailed information, useful for diagnosing issues.

-`--help` prints out list of available arguments and parameters for the command
+`--help` prints out a list of available arguments and parameters for the command

 :::
 ## Install